 1) No apparent retinopathy and no abnormalities.

-2) Mild nonproliferative diabetes retinopathy (NPDR) with microaneurysms only.
+2) Mild nonproliferative diabetic retinopathy (NPDR) with microaneurysms only.

-3) Moderate NPDR with microaneurysms and other abnormalities but less than severe NPDR.
+3) Moderate NPDR with microaneurysms and other abnormalities but less than in severe NPDR.

 4) Severe NPDR with any of the following: ≥20 intraretinal hemorrhages in each of the 4 retinal quadrants, definite venous beading in ≥2 retinal quadrants, prominent intraretinal microvascular abnormalities in ≥1 retinal quadrants, and no proliferative diabetic retinopathy (PDR).